Posted On March 22, 2021 Personal Injury

-Cancer is very common.
+Cancer is also very common.
 The disease affects one in two men and one in three women.
 It’s no surprise, then, that cancer is among the most misdiagnosed types of conditions.
-Research shows that certain kinds of cancer are misdiagnosed at rates as high as 44 percent, according to the Seattle Times.
+Research shows that certain kinds of cancer are misdiagnosed at rates as high as 61 percent, according to the American Cancer Society.

 When you are wrongly diagnosed with cancer, it’s because some diagnostic test produced a false positive result.
 This is a result that showed you had cancer, when in fact, you did not.